Poland–Russia relations

 Poland–Russia relations have a long and often turbulent history, dating to the late Middle Ages.
-Over the centuries, there have been several wars between Poland and Russia, with Poland once occupying Moscow during the Commonwealth-era, and later Russia occupying Poland in the 19th and 20th centuries, leading to strained relations and multiple Polish attempts at re-acquiring independence.
-Polish–Russian relations entered a new phase following the fall of communism in 1989, with relations warming under Soviet Premier Mikhail Gorbachev and later Russian President Boris Yeltsin.
+Over the centuries, there have been several wars between Poland and Russia, with Poland once occupying Moscow during the Commonwealth era, and later Russia occupying Poland in the 18th and 20th centuries, leading to strained relations and multiple Polish attempts at re-acquiring independence.
+Polish–Russian relations entered a new phase following the fall of communism in 1989, with relations warming under Soviet premier Mikhail Gorbachev and later Russian president Boris Yeltsin.
 Relations began worsening considerably as a result of the Russian invasion of Georgia in 2008, and later the Russian annexation of Crimea in 2014 and especially the Russian invasion of Ukraine in 2022.

 Relations between the Polish and Russian governments and their citizens have become increasingly hostile since the Russo-Ukrainian War.
 According to a 2022 poll, only 2% of Poles viewed Russia positively, the lowest number in the world among countries polled.
+Poland, a member of the European Union and NATO, sanctioned Russia after its invasion of Ukraine.